 02 of 08

 South Hill Mall is in Puyallup, about seven miles from most parts of Tacoma.
 This mall feels more dated than Tacoma Mall, but usually is much quieter if you prefer to avoid the masses of teenagers that hit Tacoma Mall on a regular basis.
-Puyallup’s mall is anchored by Target, JCPenney, Macy’s, Sears and Dick’s Sporting Goods.
+Puyallup’s mall is anchored by Target, JCPenney, Macy’s and Dick’s Sporting Goods.
 All around this mall are restaurant options, and nearby Meridian Avenue has stores and restaurants along its entire stretch from the mall area up to the housing developments in the Silver Creek area around 176th Street.
-Inside the mall is an AMC movie theater and a food court.
+Inside the mall is a movie theater and a food court.

 Location: 3500 South Meridian, Puyallup, WA